dmarx/bench-warmers/FAQ.md

 ### Wait really?
 I can just *have* your idea?

 All I ask is that if you publish, kindly recognize me (and my bench) in the acknowledgements or a footnote.

+### Would you maybe be interested in collaborating on ___ idea?

+Probably!
+Hit me up and let's talk! https://twitter.com/DigThatData